MAMware/OpenBlockchainForensics-Solana/README.md

 ## Overview

 The $LIBRA token, launched on the Solana blockchain and promoted by Argentine President Javier Milei, gained significant attention in February 2025, with its market cap briefly reaching $4.5 billion before plummeting over 94%.
-Reports indicate that insiders removed $87 million in liquidity, primarily in USDC and SOL, from liquidity pools on decentralized exchanges (DEXs) like Meteora and Raydium, fueling allegations of a rug pull or insider manipulation.
+Reports indicate that insiders removed millionz in liquidity, primarily in USDC and SOL, from liquidity pools on decentralized exchanges (DEXs) like Meteora and Raydium, fueling allegations of a rug pull or insider manipulation.
 Blockchain analysis has revealed high concentration, with 90% of the token supply held by just three wallets and 82% unlocked and sellable from the start, raising further concerns about potential fraud.

-**OpenBlockchainForensics-Solana** was created to investigate these allegations through transparent, open-source blockchain forensics, focusing on tracing the $87 million to CEXs to confirm off-ramping and assess rapid cashouts.
+**OpenBlockchainForensics-Solana** was created to investigate these allegations through transparent, open-source blockchain forensics, focusing on tracing these millions to CEXs to confirm off-ramping and assess rapid cashouts.
 By open-sourcing our code, data, and findings, we aim to empower affected users, engage the X community, collaborate with national universities, and provide actionable evidence for accountability, while critically examining the narrative to ensure objectivity.

 ## Goals

 Our goals are to:
-- **Trace Funds**: Confirm on-chain traces of the $87 million withdrawn from $LIBRA liquidity pools, tracing USDC and SOL to CEX deposit addresses to quantify off-ramping and identify cashout methods.
+- **Trace Funds**: Confirm on-chain traces of the millions withdrawn from $LIBRA liquidity pools, tracing USDC and SOL to CEX deposit addresses to quantify off-ramping and identify cashout methods.
 - **Assess Rapid Cashouts**: Analyze transaction timestamps to determine the speed of insider cashouts, confirming whether they acted before significant action could be taken, addressing concerns about regulatory lag and market oversight.
 - **Ensure Transparency**: Open-source all code, data, and findings, allowing independent verification and reproducibility, building trust with affected users, X users, and the broader community.
 - **Foster Collaboration**: Engage national universities, particularly in Argentina, to leverage their compute power, expertise, and outreach, scaling the investigation efficiently and enhancing credibility.